fanioula/remoteRepTest/README.md

 remoteRepTest
 =============
-This is the content of the file in the master branch.
+This is the content of the file in the testing2 branch.
 Preparing to test git fetch.
+Deleted test01.